 Many churches strive to make their teachings “Monday morning relevant.”
-Whether one is speaking of the sermon delivered from the pulpit or an Adult Bible study lesson, the question of relevancy seems to be stressed quite often.
-Please do not misunderstand.
-Relevancy is a concern.
-Sadly, finding relevancy is a bit of a problem at times.
+Whether one is speaking of the sermon delivered from the pulpit or an Adult Bible study lesson, the question of relevancy seems to be stressed quite often in some circles.
+Sadly, in some cases, finding relevancy is a bit of a problem.

 For example, consider a sermon preached earlier this year.
 The pastor was a younger member of this particular church’s teaching team.
 The teaching team was working through the Book of Jonah, and the pastor’s mission was to discuss Jonah’s anger with God.
 As I am sure you remember, Jonah, after a good deal of resistance, obeyed God by delivering God’s warning to the Ninevites.
 They and their city would soon be destroyed.

-Sadly, in Jonah’s opinion, the Ninevites believed the prophecy and relented of their sins.
-As is His wont, God was merciful and spared them.
-To say the least, Jonah was a bit unhappy with God’s decision.
+Unfortunately, from Jonah’s point of view, the Ninevites believed the prophecy and relented of their sins.
+As is His habit, God was merciful and spared them.
+To say the least, Jonah was a bit unhappy.

-An internet search using the term “Jonah was a racist” will locate sermons and essays covering several decades pushing that agenda.
+An internet search using the term “Jonah was a racist” will locate sermons and essays covering several decades pushing that idea.
 Yes, it is possible to find the occasional rebuttal piece such as this one.
-Unfortunately, the majority of recent articles or sermons, offering an explanation for Jonah’s ire claim racism to some extent.
+Unfortunately, most recent articles or sermons offering an explanation for Jonah’s ire claim racism to some extent.

 To make that claim, these individuals, including the young pastor, must ignore Scripture and often their own understanding of Scripture.
 The sermon in question is a good example.
 The pastor made the charge of racism.
 He then went on to explain all the non-racist reasons Jonah had for hating the Ninevites.

 For the record, a racist is someone who dislikes, mistreats, hates, or discriminates against others simply because of their race.
-That is, a racist does not trust someone simply because their skin is of a different color, or their heritage is from another racial background.
+A racist does not trust someone simply because their skin is of a different color or their heritage is from another racial background.
 In the case of Jonah, most authorities, including the pastor giving the sermon, clearly laid out Jonah and God were upset with the Ninevites because of their actions, not their skin color or genetic background.

 The problem is our job is not to make the Old Testament conform to modern thinking.
 That is not Monday morning relevance.
 We need to find a way to apply Scripture to the contemporary world in a fashion that makes sense.
 This book of the Bible makes that point clearly in a way that does not require a pastor to play to current societal issues.

-Jonah was judgemental, angry, and seeking revenge against the Assyrian people, in particular, the Ninevites as Nineveh was the capital of Assyria.
+Jonah was judgemental, angry, and sought revenge against the Assyrian people, particularly the Ninevites, as Nineveh was the capital of Assyria.
 Yet, his feelings for the Ninevites had nothing to do with their race.
 It was their past actions that mattered to him.
 Still, his anger in Jonah 4 was not against the Ninevites.
 It was against God for being merciful.

 It is, of course, easier to say Jonah was racist than explain Jonah was just like many of us.
 There are times we do not like God’s plan.
 We may not like God’s mercy when it comes to those we feel need to be punished.
 In short, we can be just like Jonah, and it has nothing to do with racism, and neither does the Book of Jonah.